toxyl/devip/README.md

 ```
 This will stop `localhost` serving the IPs `10.10.10.1`, `20.20.20.1` and `30.30.30.1` by removing the loopback aliases.

+Need a fresh start?
+With `devip remove all` you can remove all loopback aliases at once.
+Be warned, it also removes those anyone else created on the machine and it will not ask for confirmation!
+It does, however, exclude localhost IPs from being removed.

 ## List IPs
 ```bash
 devip